 As with the rest of the world, Couchsurfing is also a viable and great option for Singaporeans travelling in the Philippines.

-9. Traveling during the low season
+9. Travelling during the low season

 Most travellers avoid the Philippines between the months of June and September.
 Prices for flights and hotels drop significantly during these months.
 According to a survey conducted by Lonely Planet, booking a room between these months in the Philippines will save you 20 to 40% on hotel costs.